 What are the benefits of a Sonos system?

 We’ve already mentioned some of the better features that have helped make Sonos a go-to for home audio, but let’s get into the nitty-gritty now.
 What are some of the pros and cons of buying into this ecosystem versus just building a home audio setup yourself?

-2. Sonos supports all smart assistants
+2. Sonos supports all smart assistants and many streaming services

 What are the drawbacks of the Sonos system?